This post may contain affiliate links. Please see our privacy policy for details.

 Do I have to use white wine?

-Additional chicken stock can be used for white wine as a non-alcoholic substitute.
+Use additional chicken stock for white wine as a non-alcoholic substitute.

 What is heavy cream?